 6) Average Handle Time (AHT) is the sum total of talk time, hold time and after call work time an agent is involved in, divided by the number of calls handled by the agent.
 This is a measure of an agent’s efficiency.

 7) Average Speed of Answer (ASA) is the average amount of time it takes for calls to be answered in a contact center during a specific time period.
 The shorter the ASA, the better your service level.

-9) Call Quality metric measures how the agent deals with the customers.
-It usually contains a list of criteria that the agent must adhere to during a call.
+9) Call Quality metric measures how an agent deals with customers.
+It usually contains a list of criteria that agents must adhere to during a call.
 Call quality is determined by the number of criteria met against the total number of criteria.

 10) Cost Per Call (CPC) is calculated by dividing the total operational costs by the total number of calls for a given period of time.
 This metric helps businesses to keep track of their cost of transactions.

-11) Customer Satisfaction metric provides an assessment of your contact center’s performance from your customer’s perspective.
-The commonly used method to assess customer satisfaction is through survey – post-call survey or follow-up email questionnaire.
+11) Customer Satisfaction provides an assessment of your contact center’s performance from the customer’s perspective.
+The most common method used to assess customer satisfaction are through surveys – post-call survey or follow-up email questionnaire.